score-json/json/TSF/trustable/no-parsing-faults/NPF-01.3.md

           path: "/workspaces/json/TSF/tests/unit-byte_order_mark.cpp"
 ---

-The service does not parse UTF-8 byte order marks at any other place of the input.
+The service does not parse UTF-8 byte order marks at any other place of the input and throws an exception.